 St. Maximilian was a ground-breaking theologian.
 His insights on the Immaculate Conception anticipated the Marian theology of the Second Vatican Council and further developed the Church’s understanding of Mary’s role in God’s Plan of salvation.
 His Marian thought re-echoes in the Marian teaching of both St. John Paul II and Emeritus Benedict XVI.

 Here we hope to give a detailed timeline in the hope to share the heroic life of the humble man with a deep devotion to the Blessed Virgin Mary Immaculate.
 What we found most important in the whole life of this Catholic saint is the fact that Fr.
-Kolbe did not live for recognition or praise, but only desired to remain little and hidden under the mantle of our Blessed Mother.
+Kolbe did not live for recognition or praise, but only desired to grow little and hidden under the mantle of our Blessed Mother.
 This what found as the base if his Marian teachings, and is in contradiction with those in this age who use St. Max for their promotion of 33 days of preparation.